Tilting modules and dominant dimension with respect to injective modules: Introduction

-Note that we can recover Crawley-Boevey--Sauter's result since any Auslander algebra is an almost $1$-Auslander algebra.
-Furthermore, we obtain a characterisation of relative Auslander algebras in terms of such tilting modules by combining Theorem \ref{intro-thm2} and its dual statement.
+Note that we can recover Crawley-Boevey--Sauter's result and more generally Pressland--Sauter's result (see Corollary \ref{PrSa-Theorem1}).
+Furthermore, we obtain a characterization of relative Auslander algebras in terms of such tilting modules by combining Theorem \ref{intro-thm2} and its dual statement.
+As a new perspective, we explain the construction of the tilting modules in Theorems \ref{intro-thm} and \ref{intro-thm2} from the viewpoint of tilting mutation theory (see Proposition \ref{prop-construct-tilting}(1)).

 Next we study a relationship between almost $1$-Auslander algebras and strongly quasi-hereditary algebras which are a special class of quasi-hereditary algebras.
 Quasi-hereditary algebras arise from the representation theories of complex Lie algebras and algebraic groups.
 One of the important properties of quasi-hereditary algebras is the existence of tilting modules, called characteristic tilting modules, by Ringel \cite{R91}.
 Recall that strongly quasi-hereditary algebras are defined as quasi-hereditary algebras whose standard modules have projective dimension at most one and costandard modules have injective dimension at most one.
 It is known that if an artin algebra is strongly quasi-hereditary, then its global dimension is at most two \cite[Proposition A.2]{R10}.
 However, the converse does not hold in general.
-By focusing on connection between the tilting modules in Theorem \ref{intro-thm2} and characteristic tilting modules, we give a sufficient condition of almost $1$-Auslander algebras to be strongly quasi-hereditary algebras.
+By focusing on the connection between the tilting modules in Theorem \ref{intro-thm2} and characteristic tilting modules, we give a sufficient condition for almost $1$-Auslander algebras to be strongly quasi-hereditary algebras.

 \begin{theorem}[Theorem \ref{thm-tilting-sqh} and Corollary \ref{cor-sqh-Aus}] Let $A$ be an almost $1$-Auslander algebra.
-Let $\mathbb{T}^{1}$ be the tilting module with projective dimension exactly one in Theorem \ref{intro-thm2} and $\mathbb{T}$ a characteristic tilting module of $A$.
+Let $\mathbb{T}^{1}$ be the tilting module with projective dimension exactly one in Theorem \ref{intro-thm2} and $\mathbb{T}$ the characteristic tilting module of $A$.
 If $\mathbb{T}$ coincides with $\mathbb{T}^{1}$, then $A$ is a strongly quasi-hereditary algebra.
 Moreover, if $A$ is an Auslander algebra, then the converse also holds. \end{theorem}